 A Viking Landscape (2004) Director/Director of Photography Based on a reading of an Icelandic saga, an international team of archaeologists, forensic anthropologists, and literary historians set out to excavate a Viking age church and burial ground from the time of Iceland's conversion to Christianity (1000 AD).
 The short film documents the archaeological dig and archaeological methods.

 Fishers of Dar (2001) Co-director/Director of Photography This ethnographic film explores the continuity and integrity of traditional fishing practices in contemporary Dar es Salaam, Tanzania.
 Dar es Salaam is a metropolis of three million people, yet the city's demand for fish is entirely met by equipment and methods practiced there for centuries.
 Fishers of Dar has been screened throughout the world in numerous festivals and venues including the Fine Arts Cinema in Berkeley, CA. It has also been selected to be part of two "Best of Festival" traveling tours throughout the United States.
-This film is being distributed by Documentary Educational Resources.
+This film is being distributed by Documentary Educational Resources and appears on Kanopy..
 Awards: Best documentary (co-winner) 30th Athens International Film/Video Festival 2003; Juror's Choice (First Prize) 22nd Black Maria Film/Video Festival 2002; Golden Dhow Chairman's Choice 5th Zanzibar International Film Festival 2002; Best Cinematography 40th Ann Arbor Film Festival 2002